nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-3-1

+Brooklyn is experiencing slow speeds especially around 8 to 9pm ("Netflix time").
+We are working on fixing this.

+A few people are having problems with LinkNYC kiosk using our new SXTsq VPN config.
+We are trying to solve this problem, but it might be better to switch back to the non-vpn config for now.

 2019-2-16

 There will be a couple of short interuptions between 2pm and 3pm today as a cable is changed at Supernode 1